dsmolovich/vagrant-skeleton/README.md

 # Vagrant skeleton

 ## Preface
 This is not a real project, it's just a learning purpose project to inspire you to automate creation of virtual machine for your development or experimental needs.
-Although it lets you create a configure VM with LAMP out of the box.
+Although it lets you create and configure VM with example LAMP project out of the box (just go through steps 6 and 7, don't forget the Prerequisite sections).

 Let's pretend one day you have been given a web project to be responsible for and only you have is just an access to production server.
 - What you would NOT want to do is to screw the project until you're confident enough with it.